-The incorporation of a new company takes usually, ten to fourteen working days, from the date of receipt of full necessary documentation.
+The incorporation of a new company usually takes ten to twenty working days, from the date of receipt of full necessary documentation.

-Personal income tax in Slovakia is 19%, whilst corporate income tax is 22%.
+Personal income tax in Slovakia is 19%, whilst corporate income tax is 21%.
 There are currently two VAT rates – 20% being the standard rate, and 10% being the reduced rate.
-There is currently no local tax imposed, and after the payment of 19%, In Slovakia no withholding tax is applicable to dividends and Slovakia is currently a party to more than 60 Double Taxation Treaties.
+There is currently no local tax imposed, and after the payment of 19%, no withholding tax is applicable to dividends.
+Slovakia is currently party to more than 60 Double Taxation Treaties.

 - if it is a VAT payer with revenues up 500 000 EUR, the minimum tax to be paid will be at the amount of 960 EUR.